 - We strive to address unmet needs on every level in whatever way is most effective.

-- The family is usually the best source of support for an individual with intellectual and other developmental disabilities.
+- When properly resourced, the family is usually the best source of support for an individual with intellectual and other developmental disabilities.
+No family or caregiver should be under strain or duress as they strive to provide for the basic needs of their loved ones.

-- Family opinions, concerns and interest must always be listened to and be in service planning and in every facet of the individual’s life.
+- Family opinions, concerns and interests must always be listened to and be included in service planning and in every facet of the individual’s life.

-- The support necessary for the individual should be determined by the individual and the family.
+- The support necessary for the individual should be determined by the individual and the family when appropriate and not in conflict with the individual's wishes.

 - Families must be provided with sufficient information to make informed decisions and to advocate for services that will best meet the needs of their family member.